tgoldenberg/brn-gitbook/chapter_5_user_accounts_part_1.md

 ```
 Notice how we use an array of styles for two of the elements, in order to reuse the styles we already created.
 This is a common convention in React Native.
 Ideally, you would like to follow the principle of **DRY** – don’t repeat yourself.
 This means that wherever there is duplication of code, we refactor out those styles to a more general style, for example, a “*button*” style.

 However, part of the fun of building with React Native is the fast iteration.
 Later on, we’ll be able to assess how we can best refactor our styles for future maintainability.
 For now, it’s enough if we refactor styles whenever it’s convenient.
 This doesn’t mean that we should make a big spaghetti mess of JavaScript styles, but we want to build out our prototype quickly.
-Follow Nick’s advice for styling in React Native for more insight.

 Next, we have to create the routes for both “**Register**” and “**Login**” and create forms for our users to create an account and sign in.
 In `index.ios.js` or `index.android.js` (depending on what you are building), add the following lines in the `switch` statement.
 Don’t forget to `import` the referenced files at the top of the file.
 ```javascript